Pieces of DAK

 Could the campaign have continued much longer?
 Two important factors combined to drive the Axis out of Africa: massive commitment of American industrial, financial and military resources to the Allied cause, the and steady erosion of Italian fuel supplies.
 The Allies steadily gained the ability to conduct more and more operations, while the Italian Navy lost its ability to escort vital supply and troop convoys across the Mediterranean.

 A reduction in Allied capabilities or increase in those of the Axis would not necessarily result in the fall of Egypt.
 Allied soldiers — British, Poles, Indians, New Zealanders and many others — fought with grim determination and would have presented a serious obstacle to panzers at the pyramids whatever their supply situation.
 A continued stalemate would be a likely result.
 Not the only potential result, but one opening interesting gaming possibilities.
 How would those big German tanks with their huge guns perform with miles of visibility before them?
-Would the Allied answers — designed and built for the most part based on the lessons of the earlier desert campaigns — hold up to them?
+Would the Allied answers — designed and built for the most part based on the lessons of the earlier desert campaigns — stand up to them?

 Tanks